GSA/digitalgov.gov/content/posts/2014/11/2014-11-03-cfpbs-ideabox-an-open-source-internal-ideation-platform.md

   * Foster collaboration by focusing on the user experience
   * Use and customize IdeaBox’s open source code

-CFPB built IdeaBox in-house and <a href="http://cfpb.github.io/" target="_blank">shared its source code on GitHub</a> for anyone to use.
-It can be fully customized and integrated into your organization’s intranet. <a href="https://www.youtube.com/watch?v=KRQ24645LOE&list=UU5V8jrK77-8gsa9RL_taG9A" target="_blank">Check out the webinar</a>, download the <a href="http://www.slideshare.net/DigitalGov/idea-box-digitalgov-webinar-vff2" target="_blank">presentation slides</a>, or contact <a href="mailto:monte.desai@cfpb.gov" target="_blank">Monte Desai</a> for more information on IdeaBox.
+CFPB built IdeaBox in-house and <a href="http://cfpb.github.io/">shared its source code on GitHub</a> for anyone to use.
+It can be fully customized and integrated into your organization’s intranet. <a href="https://www.youtube.com/watch?v=KRQ24645LOE">Check out the webinar</a>, download the <a href="http://www.slideshare.net/DigitalGov/idea-box-digitalgov-webinar-vff2">presentation slides</a>, or <a href="mailto:monte.desai@cfpb.gov">email Monte Desai</a> for more information on IdeaBox.

+{{< youtube KRQ24645LOE >}}

+***

 _**Monte Desai** leads the internal innovation team at the <a href="http://www.consumerfinance.gov/">Consumer Financial Protection Bureau (CFPB)</a>._

-_If you would like more information on challenges and prize competitions, become part of the [Federal Challenge and Prize Community listserv]({{< link "challenges-prizes.md" >}}).
-If you are interested in entering a challenge, see the list of government challenges at [Challenge.gov](https://www.challenge.gov/list/)._
+_If you would like more information on challenges and prize competitions, [join the Challenges & Prizes Community of Practice]({{< link "challenges-prizes.md" >}}).
+If you are interested in entering a challenge, see the [list of government challenges at Challenge.gov](https://www.challenge.gov/list/)._